kyphan38/web/assets/docs/master/linux - ongoing/1-understand and use essential tools.md

 - Softlink to files and folders
 - Softlink to files on different filesystem as well

-## List, set, and change standard ugo/rwx permissions -- Continue
+## List, Set, and Change Standard Ugo/RWX Permissions -- Continue

 ## Lab